Vignesh-2424/LLaMA-RAG-Chatbot/README.md

 ## 📸 Demo

-> Add your screenshots in a `screenshots/` folder if you'd like.

-Example:

 ![Upload Demo](./screenshots/upload.png)
 ![Chat Demo](./screenshots/chat.png)

+> Add your screenshots in a `screenshots/` folder if you'd like

 ---